AdaSpec: Adaptive Speculative Decoding for Fast, SLO-Aware Large Language Model Serving: Background and Motivation

 \subsection{Limitations of Existing Solutions}

-Current speculative decoding approaches face three fundamental limitations in the practical deployment of LLM inference systems.
+Current speculative decoding approaches face three limitations in the practical deployment of LLM inference systems in the cloud.
 These limitations stem from their lack of adaptability to dynamic request patterns, system configurations, and SLO constraints.